MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Measure-PnPWeb.md

 ### -Connection
 Optional connection to be used by the cmdlet.
 Retrieve the value for this parameter by either specifying -ReturnConnection on Connect-PnPOnline or by executing Get-PnPConnection.

-Only applicable to: SharePoint Online, SharePoint Server 2016
+Only applicable to: SharePoint Online, SharePoint Server 2016, SharePoint Server 2019

 ```yaml
 Type: SPOnlineConnection